Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1 - Define Message Routing for Device/README.md

-# Lab 2.1 - Setting up Iot Hub Device
+# Lab 2.1 - Define Message Routing for Device
 TBD - We need to document the scenario here

 ## Prerequisites